Kamil-K/Machine-Learning-ND_Capstone/capstone_report.md

 **Summary and end-to-end description:**
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The problem that this capstone project addresses is detection and classification of objects from camera images during flight for autonomous flying vehicle that could potentially be hazardous to the safety of its flight.
 Dataset of around 400 images was gathered of the internet for each of the classes of aircraft, bird, sky and ground.
 These images were later on used for training of two models of which one served as a benchmark for the final soltion.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first approach was based on the Support Vector Machines with features extracted from the images using Histograms of Oriented Gradients algorithms.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first approach was based on the Support Vector Machines with features extracted from the images using Histograms of Oriented Gradients algorithms.
 The second approach focused on re-using of pretrained model on ImageNet dataset using so-called AlexNet based on Convolutional Neural Networks and then adding an extra layer to the network and retraining the model just on the gathered dataset for the new classes.
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Both of the models then gave their accuracies of around 88% for the SVM and around 99% for the transfer learning approach with CNN on the test images randomly taken from the collected dataset.
 The final results show superior performance on the test images of the CNN model with almost all correct classifications.
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However to allow for an additional analysis there were 20 images collected from the internet containing all classes, with some tweaked examples such as few objects in one image or different scales of objects.
 In order to deal with additional complexity of the images a pipeline was designed that uses a sliding windows approach at different scale to classify parts of the image into one of the four classes.
 Then the detections create heatmaps for each of the class and some filtering and thresholding is applied on the heatmaps to clean up the classifications but also to create bounding boxes to localize images within the image frame.
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Final analysis of the additional images showed the results for the second model outperformed the benchmark as well but indicated few weakenesses of the solution too.
 If aircraft are small within the frame and its distinct features are not distinguishable then it can get misclassified as a bird and also sky was sometimes classified as a bird due to high amount of sky backgrounds in the birds' images training set.
 After applying the pipeline the aircraft results were precision 1 and recall 1 and for birds it was precision 0.75 and recall 0.5 which is still satisfactory but not perfect.